Why Google Rewrites Your Titles and How to Stop It

 Title tags are what we call an outsized Google ranking factor.

 Like most Google ranking signals, titles play only a small part in the overall algorithm.
-But because they are typically the first things users see in Google results, titles can have a large impact on click-through rates and the number of visits your site ultimately receives.
+But because they are typically the first things users see in Google results, titles can greatly impact click-through rates and the number of visits your site ultimately receives.

 Traditionally, Google used title tags to generate the page title in its search results.
 Over the years, it wasn’t uncommon to see Google make small changes to the title—typically because of length or relevancy—but these changes were mostly minor.